Avalee21/nlp_practice/README.md

-# nlp_basic_preprocessing
+# nlp_practice
-Introduce basic NLP data preprocessing technique.
+A place for NLP hands-on practice.